Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/price_optimization.md

 y = df['units_sold']
 ```

-To validate the regression model, we will randomly split the dataset into $80\%$ training and $20\%$ testing data and learn the weights using sklearns.
+To validate the regression model, we will randomly split the dataset into $80\%$ training and $20\%$ testing data and learn the weights using `Scikit-learn`.

 ```{code-cell}
 from sklearn.model_selection import train_test_split